UE4-OceanProject/Environment-Project/README.md

 # EnvironmentProject
 An Environment Simulation project for Unreal Engine 4.

-To install this you need to execute the command prompt in Git-CMD or Git-Bash git clone https://github.com/UE4-OceanProject/Environment-Project.git -b Master-Environment-Project
+Simplest way to use this is with GitHub desktop, otherwise to install this you need to execute the command prompt in Git-CMD or Git-Bash git clone https://github.com/UE4-OceanProject/Environment-Project.git -b Master-Environment-Project

 Now that the project plugins are split into multiple you must execute the Git-CMD or Git-Bash